verbb/formie/docs/developers/console-commands.md

 ```

 This can run the form’s configured notifications and integrations.
 Formie reuses its saved workflow state to avoid repeating completed delivery steps.
 If processing fails, the payment remains successful; resolve the reported processing error before running the command again.

+The saved payment must match the submission’s current amount and currency.
+If the submission or payment settings changed while checkout was pending, review the difference before resuming.
+The original successful charge remains recorded, and a mismatch keeps the submission incomplete without creating another charge.